Wintellect/MSLearn/Introduction to Git/includes/04-make-and-track-changes.md

 $ git diff
 ```

-Notice that you can explicitly name a file to be committed, provided Git
+After the commit, `git diff` produces no output because the working tree,
-already has the file in the index (which is all that `commit` looks at).
+index, and HEAD are all in agreement.

 Let's say you decide "furry" would sound friendlier than "feline," so you want to edit the text.
-You can do make the change using a text editor; here we use `sed`, the "stream editor," which lets you specify editing commands on the command line.
+You can make the change using a text editor; here we use `sed`, the "stream editor," which lets you specify editing commands on the command line.
 (See `man sed` for the details; Sed's command set -- here we use `s` to make a substitution -- is essentially the same as Unix's original text-editor, `ed`.)

 ```
 $ sed -i.bak s/Feline/Furry/ index.html